 - Discretely switch back and forth between Seiza and Keiza to change how you are sitting and perhaps postpone a build up in your discomfort level.
-You might also try twitching your leg muscles and toes to encourage blood flow.
+You might also flex and relax your leg muscles and toes to encourage blood flow.

 Whenever you see a Tensoku Ryu description or requirement to sit in Seiza realize that we mean you can sit in Seiza or Keiza as best fits your abilities.
 While we have a slight tactical preference for Keiza, sitting in Seiza is perfectly acceptable and would be preferred if you visited or practiced in a more traditional Japanese Dojo.

 In some martial arts systems, the hands are placed differently on the legs during these sitting postures.
 In those systems, the thumb is placed on the outside of the thigh while the index finger is placed on the inside of the thigh.
 This inverts the orientation of the hand and forces the elbows outward somewhat so we do not normally practice Seiza in this way.
 But this is simply a slight cultural difference.
 We mention it so you will not be surprised if you see hand positions that are different from ours (you will commonly see both hand positions demonstrated in online videos).